Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8preclass.md

 ### Example-1: Why do you need to get a flu shot every year?

-To begin, let us consider 2018 flu season.
-It considered as the worst flu season since 2009-2010.
+To begin, let us consider 2018 flu season, which was considered as the worst flu season since 2009-2010.

 Following is from an [article](https://www.theatlantic.com/health/archive/2018/01/the-perfect-storm-behind-this-years-nasty-flu-season/550469/) published in January 2018:

 “Every winter brings cautionary tales that the flu—just the regular old flu—can kill.
 And the cautionary tales this year are hard to beat.
 Twenty-one-year-old Kyler Baughman, for example, a fitness buff who liked to show off his six-pack, recently died a few days after getting a runny nose. [ref](https://www.denverpost.com/2018/01/11/kyler-baughman-pennsylvania-personal-trainer-dies-of-flu/)

-According to the numbers, this year’s flu season is in fact worse than usual.
+According to the numbers, this (2018) year’s flu season is in fact worse than usual.
 It got started early, and it’s been more severe.
 Twenty kids have died of the flu since October.
 And in the week ending January 6, 22.7 out of every 100,000 hospitalizations in the U.S. were for flu—twice the number of the previous week.”

 Every year, we are reminded to go get a flu shot.